 Ambulance services are bound by the operating authority granted by the NYSDOH.
 Ambulance services whose operating authority has been revoked by the NYSDOH will be disenrolled from the Medicaid Program, thus precluding Medicaid payment.

-Billing for Advanced Life Support Assist/Fly-Car Service
+Advanced Life Support Assist/Paramedic ALS Intercept/Fly-Car Service